-A free community event at the city’s Stannington Library will celebrate the launch of a new book that lifts the lid on Sheffield’s rich but often overlooked food industry stretching back to the Victorian period.
+A free community event at the city’s Stannington Library celebrated the launch of a new book that lifts the lid on Sheffield’s rich but often overlooked food industry stretching back to the Victorian period.

-‘The Unsung Flavours of Sheffield’ launch takes place on Wednesday, October 29th, from 1pm-4pm.
-The event marks the successful conclusion of the National Lottery Heritage Fund project that has uncovered the story of the city’s rich, but often hidden, food industry.
+‘The Unsung Flavours of Sheffield’ launch took place on Wednesday, October 29th, from 1pm-4pm.
+The event marked the successful conclusion of the National Lottery Heritage Fund project that has uncovered the story of the city’s rich, but often hidden, food industry.

 The project, led by Dungworth Bradfield Heritage Group, was made possible by a £46,920 grant from The National Lottery Heritage Fund.